Homeowner reviewing HVAC financing options at a kitchen table with a laptop

 Finance the Net Amount

-You apply for financing on the post-rebate balance.
+You apply for Financeit on the post-rebate balance.
 For a $10,000 heat pump installation with $6,500 in rebates, you finance approximately $3,500.
-At 60 months, that is about $58/month at 0%.
+Paid off during the 6-month 0% promo, that is about $583/month.
+If you need longer, Financeit extends to 60 months total at their standard rate after the 6-month window.

 4